 Here’s a collection of some of the most common questions we are asked about the IELTS writing test.
-If your have a question that isn’t answered here, post it in the comments section at the bottom of the page and we’ll add it to the page with an answer.
+Note that this page only realtes to the PBT (Paper Based Test), not the CBT (Computer Based Test).

 Q: Do I write in pen or pencil during the test?

 Most exam centres now only allow candidates to write with a pencil.

 Q: Can I bring my own writing equipment?